jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 good typing tends to give a reasonable sureness that the code is correct.

+Criticisms of Node.
+Esp from Erlang etc devs.
+Pyramid code and promises.

+Although the streams themselves are stateful, because they are based on callbacks it is entirely possible to use them from a component of a javascript program which is wholly stateless.

 something else
 --------------

 A feature set which is minimal but contain no obvious omissions.